 District of South Carolina / Western District of North Carolina

 G&E’s False Claims Litigation Group played a part in the government’s $25 billion recovery in the winter of 2012 against several of the world’s largest banks.
-The Firm represented whistleblower Lynn Szymoniak in a lawsuit against mortgage servicers—Bank of America Corporation, J.P.
-Morgan Chase & Co., Wells Fargo & Company, and Citigroup Inc. While Ms. Szymoniak’s allegations and information served to aid in the government’s overall blockbuster recovery, the defendants agreed to pay $95 million to resolve allegations that they participated in a pervasive nationwide practice of failing to obtain required mortgage assignments and using false assignments to submit Federal Housing Administration mortgage insurance claims, which resulted in servicing misconduct.
+G&E represented the whistleblower in a lawsuit against mortgage servicers Bank of America Corporation, J.P.
+Morgan Chase & Co., Wells Fargo & Company, and Citigroup Inc. The defendants agreed to pay $95 million to resolve allegations that they participated in a pervasive nationwide practice of failing to obtain required mortgage assignments and using false assignments to submit Federal Housing Administration mortgage insurance claims, which resulted in servicing misconduct.
 G&E worked with the U.S. Attorney’s Office for the District of South Carolina, the U.S. Attorney’s Office for the Western District of North Carolina, the Offices of Inspector General and legal counsel from the U.S. Department of Housing and Urban Development, Treasury and Federal Reserve to achieve this settlement.
+The whistleblower’s allegations and information also served to aid in the government’s overall blockbuster recovery.

 District of Massachusetts

-G&E represented one of several whistleblowers in a case against pharmaceutical giant, GlaxoSmithKline (GSK), that resulted in a $1.04 billion recovery for the federal and state governments.
-Former GSK Therapeutic Sales Manager and nursing professional, Lois Graydon, alleged misrepresentation in promotion of the company’s popular asthma and Chronic Obstructive Pulmonary Disease (COPD) medication, Advair.
+G&E represented one of several whistleblowers in a case against pharmaceutical giant GlaxoSmithKline (GSK) that resulted in a $1.04 billion recovery for the federal and state governments.
+The suit arose from alleged misrepresentation by GSK in its promotion of the company’s popular asthma and Chronic Obstructive Pulmonary Disease (COPD) medication, Advair.

 Western District of Kentucky, Paducah Division

-G&E is lead counsel for whistleblowers Natural Resources Defense Council and several individuals in a case involving a failed cleanup of a government-operated enrichment plant in Kentucky.
+G&E is lead counsel for whistleblowers in a case involving a failed cleanup of a government-operated enrichment plant in Kentucky.
 The U.S. Department of Justice has intervened and the parties are actively litigating the case.